Traditional and Cremation

-- We provide all biodegradable materials which can include unfinished renewable wood, woven willow and wicker, raw cotton, or linen and even paper.
+- Only biodegradable materials can be used for casketing and/or shrouding the body – which can include unfinished renewable wood, woven willow and wicker, raw cotton, or linen and even paper.

 - All of the graves are 100% hand dug.
 The use of heavy equipment, causing harm to the environment, is not permitted.